MikeDepies/Svelte-Resource-Guide/readme.md

 }
 ```

-And we can use it jue like the reader.
+And we can use it just like the reader.
 ```svelte
 <script>
 import { reader, writer } from "./WebsocketRouter"